Head of Neighborhood and Community Lending

 Karen drives Bank of America’s strategy to mobilize and deploy $1.5 trillion in sustainable finance capital for climate transition and social inclusive development by 2030.
 Karen sits on BofA’s management committee and ESG committee.
 She is a national board member of the Local Initiatives Support Corporation (LISC), one of the largest Community Development Financial Institutions in the U.S. Karen has been recognized on the Fortune 40 under 40 list and as a World Economic Forum Young Global Leader.

-At Corteva, Emma created a groundbreaking program that pays farmers to reduce their carbon emissions.
+Emma is a founding team member and leads data science at Fractal Ag, a fractional farmland investment platform.
+Before joining Fractal, Emma created a groundbreaking program that pays farmers to reduce their carbon emissions at Corteva Agriscience.
 The program has potential to scale to millions of acres of farmland.
 After receiving her BA in biology and environmental studies at the University of Chicago, she earned a PhD in ecology at Princeton, where she investigated the environmental impact of U.S. commercial fisheries.
 Now she’s dedicated to solving private-sector environmental problems at scale.